luckman19980301/wa-channel_Feed_RSS/README.md

-# WhatsApp Channel Automation RSS Feed
+# WhatsApp Channel Automation Feed RSS

-🚀 **WhatsApp Channel Automation RSS Feed** is a Selenium-based Python script designed to automate content distribution across multiple WhatsApp channels.
-This tool checks RSS feeds from various rss feeds from blogs and sends updates directly to designated WhatsApp channels.
+🚀 **WhatsApp Channel Automation Feed RSS** is a Selenium-based Python script designed to automate content distribution across multiple WhatsApp channels.
+This tool checks Feed RSSs from various Feed RSSs from blogs and sends updates directly to designated WhatsApp channels.
 The script is ideal for content creators, news distributors, and digital marketers who want to streamline their content-sharing process.

 ### Features

-- **Automated Feed Checking:** Continuously monitors RSS feeds for new content.
+- **Automated Feed Checking:** Continuously monitors Feed RSSs for new content.
 - **WhatsApp Integration:** Automatically sends updates to specified WhatsApp channels.
 - **Easy Setup:** Simple installation and setup process.
 - **Customizable:** Easily extend the script to include more feeds or customize message formats.